David Blasher (he/him)

 Adriana Gallego is the Executive Director of the Arts Foundation for Tucson and Southern Arizona (AFTSA).
 Prior to joining AFTSA, Gallego was the first Chief Operating Officer of the National Association of Latino Arts and Cultures, and Director of Strategic Initiatives with the Arizona Commission on the Arts.
 Joined 2020

-Craig Peterson, currently the President and CEO of the Lower Manhattan Cultural Council, has served in numerous leadership positions at arts and cultural institutions over the past three decades.
-For six years he was the Vice President of Visual and Performing Arts at Henry Street Settlement and the Executive Artistic Director of the Abrons Arts Center.
-Previously he was the Director of Programs at Gibney Dance.
-From 2009 – 2013, Peterson was the Director of the annual Philly Fringe Festival, and during this time he also launched and directed the Live Arts Brewery (LAB), a research and development program supporting long term residencies for local and national artists.
-For ten years he served on the staff of Dance Theater Workshop and for four years he served as the organization’s Co-Artistic Director.
+Craig T. Peterson, currently the Program Director for Arts, Culture and Historic Preservation at the New York Community Trust, has held numerous leadership positions at arts and cultural institutions over the past thirty years.
+Most recently he served as President of the Lower Manhattan Cultural Council, the borough’s arts council.
+For six years he was Vice President of Visual and Performing Arts at Henry Street Settlement and the Executive Artistic Director of the Abrons Arts Center.
+In prior positions he was the Director of Programs at Gibney Dance and the Director of the annual Philly Fringe Festival.
+For ten years he served on the staff of Dance Theater Workshop and for four years he was the organization’s Co-Artistic Director.
 He is a graduate of the Executive Leadership Program of Columbia University’s School of Business and he received a BA in Theater and Dance from Bard College.
 Treasurer, Joined 2021

 Sixto Wagan is the Project Director for the Greater Houston BIPOC Arts Network and Fund (BANF).
 BANF is structured as a community-led collaborative fund and a resource network guided by arts leaders, arts practitioners, and funders.
 Previously, he founded and developed the Center for Art and Social Engagement (CASE) at the University of Houston.
 He also led DiverseWorks, serving as Artistic Director, Co-Executive Director and Performing Arts Curator.
 Wagan completed a Master’s Degree in Teaching, and co-founded QuAC: The Queer Artist Collective in 1996, a performance collaborative of multi-gendered, multi-ethnic queers.
 Wagan continues to expand his work as a strategic visioning and cultural equity facilitator.
 Joined 2016